aspectran/aspectran.github.io/_pages/en/docs/guides/aspectran-session-manager.md

   * Set to `true` to enable distributed Redis clustering and multi-node consistency synchronization.
 * **`saveOnCreate`**:
   * Dictates whether sessions are written to storage immediately upon creation.
 (Single-server optimization; in clustered mode (`clusterEnabled: true`), sessions are always saved immediately upon creation.)
-* **`saveOnInactiveEviction`**:
-  * Ensures that sessions evicted from heap memory due to inactivity are written to backing storage prior to memory dereferencing.
 * **`removeUnloadableSessions`**:
   * When `true`, automatically purges unreadable or deserialization-corrupted session records from storage (e.g., after application class refactorings) to prevent cascading errors.